anuragjha/cs686-blockchain-crowdfunding/README.md

       Label,
       }

+## peerlist.go
-2. new data struct in PeerList secureId - added to contain secureId of dataType Identity. peerMapPid - now also contains PeerMapPid
-  PeerMapPid is a Map of - Addr of Node (key) - and PublicIdentity (value) of peers.
+ PeerList - new variables in struct secureId    - added to contain secureId of dataType Identity. peerMapPid  - now also contains PeerMapPid PeerMapPid  - a Map of - Addr of Node (key) - and PublicIdentity (value) of peers.

+  Methods added -
+  InjectPeerMapPidJson method - to inject receieved pidJson in receiever map And other methods relating PeerMapPid, parallel in logic with PeerMap
+  ### Todo - merge logic of processing PeerMap and PeerMapPid

 ## heartbeat.go
  HeartBeat changed to now also include
    Pid
    SignForBlockJson - for BlockJson
    PeerMapPidJson
-   ## Todo - sender have to encrypt the heartbeat with public key of receving peers, Receiever have to decrypt the heartbeat with private key of itself.
+   ### Todo - sender have to encrypt the heartbeat with public key of receving peers, Receiever have to decrypt the heartbeat with private key of itself.

 ## handlers.go
+in StartHeartBeat func -
+Add new params to PrepareHeartBeatData func call
-Add functionality in creating heartBeat add signature for blockjson add Pid of Sender
+    add signature for blockjson
+    add Pid of Sender
+Add Encrypt heartbeat with public key of "to whom the heartbeat is being sent". (in for loop)

 ## API